-Jerk Ass: Big Bob, The Jolly-Olly Man, Oskar Kokoshka, Jaime O, Nick Vermicelli, and Wolfgang consistently.
-Alot of the kids (Helga, Harold, Sid, Stinky, Rhonda, etc.) have their moments frequently as well.
+Jerk Ass: Big Bob, The Jolly-Olly Man, Oskar Kokoshka, Jamie O, Nick Vermicelli, and Wolfgang consistently.
+A lot of the kids (Helga, Harold, Sid, Stinky, Rhonda, etc.) have their moments frequently as well.
 There are also several one-time characters that are like this(Doug, the Jolly-Olly Man's father, Frankie G, Ludwig, The Sewer King, etc)

 Jerk Jock: Wolfgang, and most of the fifth-graders.